Balblair

 Old Pulteney

-‘The Maritime Malt’ — a coastal Highland distillery in Wick, once the herring-fishing capital of Europe.
-Salty, briny, lightly oily character thanks to its unusually-shaped stills.
+‘The Maritime Malt’ — Old Pulteney whisky is salty, briny and lightly oily, made at a coastal Highland distillery in Wick, once the herring-fishing capital of Europe, in unusually-shaped stills.

 Free: The Scottish Whisky Tasting Guide